Sydney has an amazing dining culture, with world-class restaurants showcasing cuisine from virtually every country and region of the world.

-Spice Alley deserves a mention due to its love for Asian restaurants.
+Spice Alley deserves a mention due to its love for Asian cuisine – in all its incarnations.
 Spice Alley is an alley in Chippendale, containing only Asian eateries and street food stalls.

 It is home to six eateries, including Singaporean, Vietnamese, Thai, Chinese, Japanese, Malaysian and Southeast Asian, with an array of bars, too.